ColeHouston/colehouston.github.io/index.md

 # Introduction

 Graduate from Northwest Missouri State University with a major in Cybersecurity and a minor in Computer Science.
 I primarily study offensive security and I participate in hacking CTFs in my free time.
 I also practice some lock picking and bypassing techniques.
+I completed the OSCP and OSCE3 exams in 2021.

 I am currently focused on malware and exploit development, and have begun studying browser exploitation techniques.
 I hope to take the Advanced Windows Exploitation (OSEE) course by Offensive Security sometime in the next couple of years.
 [See my resume here](resume2022.pdf)